osm-search/Nominatim/docs/develop/Development-Environment.md

 but executes against the code in the source tree.
 For example:

 ```
-me@machine:~$ cd Nomiantim
+me@machine:~$ cd Nominatim
-me@machine:~Nomiantim$ ./nominatim-cli.py --version
+me@machine:~Nominatim$ ./nominatim-cli.py --version
 Nominatim version 4.4.99-1
 ```

-Make sure you have activated the virtual environment that holds all necessary dependencies.
+Make sure you have activated the virtual environment holding all necessary dependencies.

 ## Executing Tests